KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 The **content structure** is then designed using a task-oriented approach and is based on the **DITA information model**, with a clear separation of **Concept**, **Task**, and **Reference** content.
-This separation is not only conceptual but is also directly reflected in the structure of the individual documentation pages (step 6).
+This separation is reflected both conceptually and structurally in the individual documentation topics (step 6).

-Based on this structure, the **output channels** for the documentation are defined (step 7), such as web-based help systems, in-product help, PDF documentation, or internal knowledge bases, and navigation, terminology, and structure are aligned accordingly.
+Based on this structure, the **output channels** are defined (step 7), such as web-based help systems, in-product help, PDF documentation, or internal knowledge bases.
+Navigation, terminology, and structure are aligned accordingly.

-This structured approach ensures that documentation remains understandable, scalable, and maintainable over time.
+This structured approach ensures that documentation remains understandable, scalable, and maintainable throughout the software lifecycle.

 ---